The ending of the story is set, but the way of narration can be chosen.

 I returned from school and heard my mother say she suddenly collapsed and died despite rescue efforts.
 Just a week before, I had seen her at the market buying things with her grandson, and I had walked up to her for a conversation.

-I only provided a brief summary of these three tragic stories; in fact, there are many details that are often hard to start talking about.
+I only provided a brief summary of these three tragic stories; in fact, there are many details that are often hard to know where to start.

 They are all representatives of the lowest level of life regarding fate.
 They shouldn't be, yet they live in a way that they shouldn't.